TassianaMilka/Course/Anhanguera/Sensores,microcontroladores e programação em internet das coisas/README.md

 When did it happen?

-I held it in 2024 between february and june;
+I held it in 2024 between February and June;

 How many steps?